rerrorctf/ret/README.md

 1. uses the `"ctftimeurl"` to insert a url at the top of the writeup
 2. imports all notes taken with the `notes` command into the description area
-3. creates a space for a python script and then imports the script created by `pwn` if one exists
+3. creates a space for a python script and then imports the script created by `pwn` if it exists
-4. imports the flag captured with the `capture` command if one exists or the regex specfied with `format` if one does not
+4. imports the flag captured with the `capture` command if it exists
 5. uses the `"username"` from `~/.config/ret` to attribute to this writeup to you
 6. inserts a date stamp for today's date using yyyy/mm/dd format